Buildbot no longer supports Python 2.7 on the Buildbot master.

 This means that the webserver will load resources from

-Now you’ll need to create a master instance.
-For a bit more detail, see the Buildbot tutorial (First Run).
+Now you need to create a master instance.
+For more details, see the Buildbot First Run tutorial.

 mkdir test-master buildbot create-master test-master mv test-master/master.cfg.sample test-master/master.cfg buildbot start test-master

-If all goes well, the master will start up and begin running in the background.
+If all goes well, the master will start up and run in the background.